-In this audit 93.7% of people with Parkinson's had their current prescription checked and documented at a clinical review (medicines reconciliation).
-This is unchanged from previous audit cycles.
+In this audit 97.1% of people with Parkinson's who are on medication had their current prescription checked and documented at a clinical review (medicines reconciliation).
 There was evidence of information about potential side effects of new medication for 84% of patients in the audit.
 This figure was 86.2% in 2017.
-Concerningly however, the PREM data suggests a significant reduction in the percentage of patients who feel they are given enough information when prescribed new medication, with a third feeling that they were not given enough information, or were not sure if they were given enough information.
+Concerningly however, the PREM data suggests a significant reduction in the percentage of patients who feel they are given enough information when prescribed new medication, with a third feeling that they were not given enough information, or were not sure if they were given enough information when starting new medication.